andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 $$(x^2 - 1)(x + 3) = (x - 1)(x + 3)(x + 1)$$

 But wait, why doesn't Durham have this?
-Simply put, I think Durham's wrong.
-It's not a heinous a crime (I'm _certain_ I have errors in what I've written).
+(He has $-1$ and $-3$.)
+Simply put, I think Durham's he's made a typo.
+It's not a heinous a crime (I'm _certain_ I have actual errors in what I've written).
 It made me pause and think though (which is definitely a good thing.)

 More importantly, why does Gelfand suggest we try putting in $-1$ and $-3$?
 It's not just because he knows the answer...

 ## Tricks Arising

 ### One Side at a Time
 Tackling this equality-problem one side at a time helps.
 We really have two equations to solve when we look at it in one way, but we're just trying to get them or have the same end result.
 Doing one side at a time keeps the symbol-noise down and helps clear thinking (it does for me anyway).